SPares393/SPares393/README.md

 ### Hi there 👋

-I'm Stu, and I'm currently studying on the Nology software developer course, learning (among other things):
+I'm Stu, and I'm currently studying on the Nology software developer course, learning (among other things) HTML, CSS/Sass, JavaScript, and React.

-  HTML
-  CSS (Sass)
-  JavaScript
-  React

 I've completed a few projects so far, which you can see below!